thulab/DeepHash/README.md

 If you need run on NUSWIDE_81 and COCO, we recommend you to follow https://github.com/thuml/HashNet/tree/master/pytorch#datasets to prepare NUSWIDE_81 and COCO images.

+For *DVSQ* model, you also need the *word vector* of the semantic labels.
+Here we use word2vec model pretrained on GoogleNews Dataset (e.g. https://github.com/mmihaltz/word2vec-GoogleNews-vectors), to extract the word embeddings for the labels of images, e.g. dog, cat and so on.

 ## Get Started

 ### Pre-trained model